Take One Gram of Neural Features, Get Enhanced Group Robustness: Experiments

-\paragraph{Training details.} All methods use a ResNet-50 architecture pre-trained on ImageNet \cite{deng2009imagenet} as the robust classifier (classifier $h$ in Section~\ref{sec:method}).
+\textbf{Training details}.
+All methods, including ours, use a ResNet-50 \citep{resnet2015} architecture pre-trained on ImageNet as the \emph{robust classifier}.
 Models are optimized using SGD with momentum.
-For GroupDRO and ERM, we use the hyperparameters reported by the authors on Waterbirds and CelebA datasets.
+For GroupDRO and ERM, we use the hyperparameters reported by \citet{Sagawa2020Distributionally} on Waterbirds and CelebA datasets.
+Further training details are available in \cref{appx:implem_details}.
 Note that hyperparameters have been selected with the use of a validation set with group labels.
-Regarding our approach, we select a VGG-19 \cite{Simonyan15} architecture for the identification model ($\mathrm{\Phi}$ in Section~\ref{sec:method}) and train it for $1$ epoch using SGD with momentum.
-Among usual layers used to compute style representations in neural style transfer, we observed improved performance by selecting deeper layers in the network: for each dataset, we consistently extract features from the \textit{conv5\_1} layer, i.e., the first convolutional layer of block $5$.
-We include results with two types of model: (i) based on validation set with true-group annotations (`\textsc{GramClust}\textit{-orig}'); (ii) based on pseudo-group labels (`\textsc{GramClust}\textit{-cv}') predicted by our clustering.
+Regarding our approach, we select a VGG-19 \citep{Simonyan15} architecture for the \emph{identification model} $\mathrm{\Phi}$.
+Although dating from 2015, VGG-19 is still the go-to architecture for applications involving Gram matrices such as image style transfer \citep{zhang2022exact,hollein2022stylemesh, xie2022artistic}.
+Results of our approach include two types of model selection via cross-validation: (i)~based on a validation set with true-group annotations (\textsc{GramClust}\textit{-orig}), and (ii)~based on pseudo-group labels (\textsc{GramClust}\textit{-cv}) predicted by our clustering (see \cref{subsec:model_selection}).

+\textbf{Metrics}.
+We report worst-group and average test accuracy for Waterbirds and CelebA datasets.
+On COCO-on-Places-224, we follow the evaluation protocol proposed by \citet{ahmed2021systematic} and report predictive performance on the in-distribution test set, which follows the same distribution as the training set, and on the systematically-shifted test set, where the spurious correlations have been removed and COCO objects are composed with uniformly-sampled random backgrounds.